EXPEL BLOG

 We wanted to end this post with some parting thoughts and tips for those currently looking for an MDR provider.

 Learn about their incident reporting and communication process to know when and how they’ll reach you during an investigation.
-And make sure you also know how they’ll walk you through remediation.
+And make sure you also know how they’ll walk you through automated security remediation.

 Have any questions?
 Let’s chat!